CHAD: Combinatory Homomorphic Automatic Differentiation: Key ideas

 \subsection{CHAD on a First-Order Functional Language}

 Here, we outline how CHAD looks when applied to programs written in a first-order functional language.
-We consider this material known, as it is essentially the algorithm of \cite{elliott2018simple}.
-However, we present it in terms of a $\lambda$-calculus rather than categorical combinators, by applying the well-known mechanical translations between both formalisms \cite{curien1986categorical}.
+We treat this material as known because it is essentially the algorithm of \cite{elliott2018simple}.
+However, we present it in terms of a $\lambda$-calculus rather than categorical combinators, by applying the well-known mechanical translations between the two formalisms \cite{curien1986categorical}.
 We hope that this presentation makes the algorithm easier to apply in practice.

 We consider a source programming language (see \S\ref{sec:language}) where we write $\ty,\ty[2],\ty[3]$ for types that are either statically sized arrays of $n$ real numbers $\reals^n$ or tuples $\ty\t*\ty[2]$ of types $\ty,\ty[2]$.
 These types will be called \emph{first-order types} in this section.\footnote{In the rest of the paper, we also consider the unit type $\Unit$ a first-order type.
 These types are also called \emph{ground types}.} We consider programs $\trm$ of type $\ty[2]$ in a typing context $\Gamma=\var_1:\ty_1,\ldots,\var_n:\ty_n$, where $\var_i$ are identifiers.
-We write such typing of programs in a context as $\Gamma\vdash\trm:\ty[2]$.
+We write such typings of programs in a context as $\Gamma\vdash\trm:\ty[2]$.
 As long as our language has certain primitive operations (which we represent schematically)

-such as constants (as nullary operations), (elementwise) addition and multiplication of arrays, inner products and certain non-linear functions like sigmoid functions, we can write complex programs by sequencing together such operations.
-Fig. \ref{fig:first-order-ad-example} (a) and (b) give some examples of some programs we can write, where we write $\reals$ for $\reals^1$ and indicate shared subcomputations with $\mathbf{let}$-bindings.
+such as constants (as nullary operations), (elementwise) addition and multiplication of arrays, inner products and certain non-linear functions such as sigmoid functions, we can write complex programs by sequencing together such operations.
+Fig. \ref{fig:first-order-ad-example} (a) and (b) give examples of programs we can write, where we write $\reals$ for $\reals^1$ and indicate shared subcomputations with $\mathbf{let}$-bindings.